 Funds have been set aside for this program that allows non-profits and service providers to apply through a competitive process for a public service grant.
-The maximum amount that an eligible agency may apply for is \$20,000.
+The maximum amount that an eligible organization may apply for is \$20,000.
 The public service grant is for a service provider to provide a new or expanded service to eligible Stanislaus County Consortia residents.
 The activities funded must meet a CDBG national objective.
-Applications were released January 16, 2008 and were due February 15, 2008.
-Submitted applications were then received by County CDBG staff and reviewed and scored by a team consisting of a representative from the cities of Ceres, Oakdale, and Patterson, Waterford, the County Chief Executive Office, and County Behavioral Health and Recovery Services.
-This year's grant applicants presented their proposals to the grant review team on February 19 or 20, 2008.
+Applications were released January 16, 2009 and were due February 13, 2009.
+Submitted applications were then received by County CDBG staff and reviewed and scored by a team consisting of a representative from the cities of Ceres, Oakdale, and Patterson, Waterford, the County Chief Executive Office, and county Behavioral Health and Recovery Services.
+This year's grant applicants presented their proposals to the grant review team on February 19 or 20, 2009.
 Below area the results of that review and are recommended for funding.

-Public Service Grants for Fiscal Year 2008-2009
+Public Service Program Grantees for Fiscal Year 2009-2010